-Multiple configurations can be programmed into the internal One-Time Programmable memory.
-By using the GPIO pins at start-up as outlined in [Use of GPIO Pins at Reset](#), one of those configurations can be chosen for use as the initial values in the device registers after reset.
+At the user's request, Renesas can factory-program multiple configurations in internal OTP memory for selection at start-up.
+GPIO pins can be used at start-up as outlined in [Use of GPIO Pins at Reset](#), one of those configurations can be chosen for use as the initial values in the device registers after reset.
 Register values can be changed at any time over the serial port, but any such changes are not stored in OTP and will be lost on reset or power-down.